DocBohn/RC2014-File-Transfer/README.md

 00 00 00 00 00 00 00 00   00 00 00 00 00 00 00 00
 00 00 00 00 00 00 00 00   00 00 00 00 00 00 00 00
 >801B

-Simulated package transmission of HELLO.COM (1/1)completed in 0.022 seconds.
+Package transmission of HELLO.COM to /dev/tty.usbmodem02901 (1/1) completed in 0.766 seconds.
 	File format: binary (specified as inferred)
 	File size:               1840
 	Bytes of padding:          80